 If potential customers know you are committed to accessibility they will choose your business over others.
 Consider including accessible features in your advertising, on your website and around your shop.
 And remember, you don’t have to be perfect!
 People understand that improving access takes time.
 The important thing is to be honest.
 If you don’t have an accessible car park or accessible toilet it’s better to say so as it allows customers to make a plan.
 If you really want to show your commitment to being an accessible business, find out more about becoming Be.
 Lab Accredited.

 Go the extra mile and have information available to provide customers on other accessible businesses, and attractions in your local area.
 And if you do not have an accessible toilet onsite, make sure you know where the nearest public one is located.
-People with access needs want to have an easy and enjoyable time in your restaurant or bar, so let’s make that happen!
+People with access needs want to have an easy and enjoyable time while shopping, so let’s make that happen!
 To learn more about how you can grow your business and customer base by becoming more accessible, visit the Be.
 Lab website.